Hodorius/InfoSichh/Hardening/BIOS/Dell.md

 ![WIN_20250309_21_12_27_Pro](https://github.com/user-attachments/assets/ac921989-55c0-449b-ba79-42e6cc79dfb2)

 #### USB PowerShare
 Even it is only to charge up e.g. your phone over the usb when the system is in sleep mode, deactive useless firmware functions.
-If you whant to power up a device just use the normal power outlet.
+If you want to power up a device just use the normal power outlet.

 ![grafik](https://github.com/user-attachments/assets/6fff036b-18de-4115-a844-4b4817276b1b)